magenta-aps/osdatascanner/docs/architecture/rabbitmq.md

    because no queues have been bound to these exchanges.
 2. Workers for non-existant organisations have been provisioned, which take up system resources.

 The former is probably the worse offender here.
+Note that as a user in the admin module, you will not see any error messages.
+The only thing that you will experience is that your scanner jobs never progresses.

 ## Overview of communication between engine components and RabbitMQ